automator-plus/tutorials/CEP/1-getting-started-with-the-adobe-premiere-pro-api/1-getting-started-with-the-adobe-premiere-pro-api.md

 <img src='./assets/vs-code-select-target-application.jpg' width='600px'>

-This should bring up the following dialog which will detect what Adobe application you have installed and allow you to select thm as a target.
+This should bring up the following dialogue which will detect what Adobe application you have installed and allow you to select them as a target.
 Make sure the target application you want to select is open, and then select the target.
 For me today the target will be `Adobe Premiere Pr CC 2019`.
 You should then see the yellow text `Select the target application` change to your selected target.

 <img src='./assets/vs-code-select-target-application-options.jpg' width='600px'>